Spring Break Camps

 Visit Children’s Discovery Center which offers fun activities every day and weekly themes.

-Head to New Orleans and check out the escape game, Clue Carre.
-Kids as young as eight can participate in this locked room activity.
+Visit the latest escape game, Escapology in Covington.
+Kids as young as seven can participate in this locked room activity.

 Cross the state line and visit the Infinity Science Center.
 This is the perfect day if you’ve got a kiddo that’s obsessed with space.
 Read this great post on MS Gulf Coast Parent to learn more about the activities offered there.